-The warm summer weather inspires people to get outside to enjoy swimming and sports.
+Warmer weather inspires people to get outside and enjoy outdoor sports.
 While fun, these activities also have the potential to cause dental injuries for both kids and adults.
 It’s important to keep dental emergency information, such as dental benefits and dentist phone numbers, handy for yourself and childcare providers in case you experience summer tooth trauma.

 Along with dental emergency information, it’s also smart to have an on-the-go dental first aid kit for any tooth troubles or to care for a minor dental injury.
 Here are first aid items to keep in your kit.